CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-6.md

 4. If unresolved, create a ticket.

-5. Verify ticket creation in Lists with appropriate category.
+5. Verify ticket creation in Power Apps with appropriate category.

 ### Step 8: Test Knowledge Base Responses